dimgerasimou/dwmblocks-blocks/README.md

 ### Usage

-Returns the state, can notify the properties of the ethernet and wifi adapter.
-Can toggle wifi state, spawn a utility to connect to wifi, or open a TUI utility.
+Returns the state, notify the properties of the ethernet and wifi adapters.
+Can toggle wifi state, optionally spawn a utility to connect to wifi and open a TUI utility.

 ### Dependencies